Blessing-adewale/retail_sales_analysis_sql/README.md

 order by total_sale desc;
 ```

-6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**:
+6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category**:
 ```sql
 SELECT
 gender,